mlares/astrogen/docs/source/index.rst

    contain the root `toctree` directive.

 *************************************************************
-ASTROGEN (Is there gender balance in astronomy in Argentina?)
+ASTROGEN - Astronomy and Gender in Argentina
 *************************************************************

-ASTROGEN is a project devoted to the formal statistical analysis of the gender fractions in the astronomical community in Argentina.
+ASTROGEN is a project devoted to the formal statistical analysis of the gender representations in the astronomical community in Argentina.

 ********************
 API documentation
 ********************

+Here we describe the tools (software) to retrieve, curate and analyze data related to the project.

 .. toctree::
    :maxdepth: 2
-   :caption: API

    api/astrogen_utils
    api/pipeline

 ********************
-Methods
+Project
 ********************

 .. toctree::
    :maxdepth: 2
-   :caption: Project

-   pipeline
-   project
-   references
+   project/datapipeline
+   project/proposal
+   project/references
+   project/aboutus

 ********************